-East Meets West – The British Orientalists – From the 1830s, British artists began to travel independently to the Middle East to capture on canvas the bustling cities, the scenery and the everyday life of this very different world.
-Join tour guide Isabelle on a fascinating journey to these distant lands and experience the exoticism of the East from the comfort of your armchair!
+East Meets West – From the 1830s, British artists began to travel independently to the Middle East to capture on canvas the bustling cities, the scenery and scenes of everyday life.
+They became known as The Orientalists, a term and approach now widely debated.
+Join tour guide Isabelle exploring the way artists painted countries on trade routes, Eygpt, Turkey, Palestine.

 Manchester Art Gallery has an amazing team of volunteer guides who deliver tours at the gallery usually four times a week.
 While we can’t gather people together physically for tours at this time, the team will be delivering online sessions twice a month using Zoom.

 We will be using the platform Zoom to bring people together.

 You can access zoom through a laptop, tablet or smart phone.
 You don’t need to create an account to access the session.